 Today, many people reject PSI phenomenon because no mechanism has been “proven” in the laboratory despite the years of “proof-oriented” experimental evidence for all aspects of PSI.
 Hypnosis was accepted because it has practical applications.
 Will the same thing happen with PSI in the coming years?”

-One of the researchers helping to guide the field into more applicable areas is Jack Hunter, the Editor of the Paranthropology Journal of Anthropological Approaches to the Paranormal.
-Hunter’s investigations into anomalous phenomena use insights gained from the fields of anthropology, specifically ethnographic approaches, that highlight participatory and experiential elements of the phenomena rather than laboratory findings.… Read the rest
+One of the researchers helping to guide the field into more applicable areas is Jack Hunter, the Editor of the Paranthropology Journal of Anthropological Approaches to the Paranormal. … Read the rest

 What if anomalous perception isn’t anomalous, what if it’s an underlying component of consciousness itself?
 Psi skeptics might be in for a surprise if Dr. Jim Carpenter’s research is correct.